• Articles |

 • Scales with your workload: Useful when you need more structure, reporting, and process control.

-If you're interested in tools similar to ClickUp then we have made a list of ClickUp alternatives..
+If you want to compare similar tools, we also have a list of ClickUp alternatives..

 "I've been using ClickUp as a project management tool to help oversee subcontractors and give clients insights into how a project is moving along.
 There are a ton of cool features to dive into even at the free level.
 I like the ease of switching between a Kanban-like structure to Gantt or Timeline.
 And more importantly, I like the hierarchy of organization within a workspace.
 I can organize by Spaces and within each of them have a folder and within each folder have a project.
 And I can click on any level of the hierarchy to see any projects and tasks to are included."